TheBoneJarmer/TiledCS/README.md

 }
 ```

+### MonoGame
+If you are using MonoGame and you would like to import Tiled maps and tilesets I recommend taking a look at (DelightedCat's example project)[https://github.com/DelightedCat/TiledCS.MonoGame].
+He created a custom pipeline which allows the import of Tiled maps and tilesets.

 ## Version support
 If you want to know what package supports your version of Tiled, please read the package's description.
 The most recent package always supports the current Tiled version.

 ## Contribution
 Feel free to open up an issue with your question or request.
 If you do plan to make modifications to the code please open up an issue first with more details about what you'd like to change and why.

+## Credits
+A huge thanks to DelightedCat who created a MonoGame pipeline.
+Although the pipeline isn't officially included in this library (as we both agreed to keep it standalone and not engine-based), you can ask help and questions here as DelightedCat is an official maintainer.

 ## License
 [MIT](LICENSE)